You must perform various administrative tasks to set up, maintain, and use a database that contains LOBs.

 You must have

-DELETE privilege on the table to be loaded, when using the
+DELETE privileges on the table to be loaded, when using the

 TRUNCATE option to empty out the old data before loading the new data in its place.